 Daniel Michael has over 23 ￼years of management experience and is passionate about building services that benefit society.
-His focus is working with dedicated teams of board members and staff who are open to social enterprises, creating innovative revenue streams, team building, strategic planning and having fun.
+His focus is working with dedicated teams of board members and staff who are open to social enterprises, creating innovative revenue streams, team building and strategic planning .
 He founded and directed Hire-Ability, a program of RAMS, a non-profit in San Francisco and created businesses such as Café Phoenix that train people with disabilities while providing a revenue stream for the organization.
 After 13 years at RAMS, he went on to do workforce development consulting, co-chaired Bay Area Employment Coalition (BACED) and assisted nonprofits in their startup phase.
-Currently, Daniel is a board member for the Friends of the Sharon Art Studio, consults for Bio-Link, (a National Advanced Technology Education Center of Excellence focused on Biotechnology and Life Sciences) and is working on a software tool to improve hiring.
+Currently, Daniel is the board president of the Friends of the Sharon Art Studio, consults for Bio-Link, (a National Advanced Technology Education Center of Excellence focused on Biotechnology and Life Sciences).

 You may contact me using this form: